Julen Agirrezabala: Youth

-Born in San Sebastián, Gipuzkoa, Basque Country, Agirrezabala joined Athletic Bilbao's youth setup in 2018, from Antiguoko.
+Born in San Sebastián and raised in nearby Errenteria (both in Gipuzkoa, Basque Country), Agirrezabala joined Athletic Bilbao's youth setup in 2018, from Antiguoko.
 He made his senior debut with the farm team during the 2019–20 season, in Tercera División.

 On his debut with the reserves on 1 November 2020, Agirrezabala started and saved a penalty kick in a 3–2 Segunda División B away win against Club Portugalete.
 The following 15 March, he renewed his contract until 2025.